Medik-Online/.com/wp-content/plugins/bdthemes-prime-slider-lite/readme.txt

 === Prime Slider - Addons For Elementor ===
-Contributors: bdthemes, selimmw, mohammaadfarid, freemius Donate link: http://bdthemes.com/
+Contributors: bdthemes, selimmw, mohammaadfarid, sohanurrahman, rakibulpk, maudud, abutalib, shahidul0005, freemius Donate link: http://bdthemes.com/
 Tags: elementor, prime slider, modern slider, slider addons, elementor addons, dynamic slider, woocommerce slider, multiscroll
 Requires at least: 5.0.0
-Tested up to: 5.7
+Tested up to: 5.8.1
 Requires PHP: 5.6.42
-Stable tag: 1.13.1
+Stable tag: 2.0.0
 License: GPL3
 License URI: http://www.gnu.org/licenses/gpl-2.0.html
 Elementor requires at least: 3.0.0
-Elementor tested up to: 3.2.3
+Elementor tested up to: 3.4.4

 Best Addon for Elementor WordPress Plugin with 25+ Awesome slider design that you can use your modern website with elementor page builder.

 == Description ==

 An out of the box slider, [Prime slider](http://primeslider.pro/) comes with modern and trendy design feature and ready to go options.
 Based on [Elementor Page Builder](https://wordpress.org/plugins/elementor/), this is a drag and drop slider with lots of variation.
-Prime Slider for Elementor has been developed with world’s best practice code standard and meets proper validation using the latest CSS, HTML5 and PHP 8.x technologies to bring you a professional level slider for Elementor Page Builder Plugin that is WordPress 5.2x ready.
+Prime Slider for Elementor has been developed with world’s best practice code standard and meets proper validation using the latest CSS, HTML5 and PHP 8.x technologies to bring you a professional level slider for Elementor Page Builder Plugin that is WordPress 5.8x ready.

 Fully responsive unique hero come slider & all type of device responsive ready each slide.